The following agencies and organizations have generously supported the work of the Rice Lake Plains Partners over the years:

 Through the Land Stewardship and Habitat Restoration Program applicants are eligible up to $20,000 in matching funds for a project that maintains or restores habitats that benefit fish, animals and/or plants.
 For more information please visit:

-The overall goal of Environment Canada’s Habitat Stewardship Program for Species at Risk (HSP) is to “contribute to the recovery of endangered, threatened, and other species at risk, and to prevent other species from becoming a conservation concern, by engaging Canadians from all walks of life in conservation actions to benefit wildlife.”
+The overall goal of Environment and Climate Change Canada’s Habitat Stewardship Program for Species at Risk (HSP) is to “contribute to the recovery of endangered, threatened, and other species at risk, and to prevent other species from becoming a conservation concern, by engaging Canadians from all walks of life in conservation actions to benefit wildlife.”
 The RLPP subscribes to the same philosophy and works to promote land use practices that preserve and protect critical habitat which support species at risk.
 More than 150 hectares have been restored and 45,000 native plants have been planted in the Rice Lake Plains thanks to HSP funding.
-For more information visit http://www.sararegistry.gc.ca.
+For more information visit the HSP website.

 Oak Ridges Moraine Foundation